Army Job: 68J Medical Logistics Specialist

 Duties of MOS 68J

-In addition to receiving and overseeing medical supplies, soldiers in this job create quality control programs, handle inventory controls, and all that goes along with logistics, like requisitioning, packing and shipping.
+In addition to receiving and overseeing medical supplies, soldiers in this job create quality control programs, handle inventory controls, and all the various duties that go along with logistics, like requisitioning, packing and shipping.

 Knowing how to handle medical equipment in a controlled, sterile environment is a key component of this job; as is being able to count medical supplies efficiently to ensure they get to the right location.